theking2/qr-shortener/README.md

 Decide on the length of the codes.
 Currently 5 characters.
 This has to be changed in the `code` table and the two stored functions `set_url` and `get_url`.

 ### Database
-In `connect.php` the database connection is configured.
+In `app.conf` the database connection is configured.

 ### urls
-In `input.php` two urls need to be configured, the base for the qr codes and the default when opening.
-The later maybe empty.
+In `app.conf` two urls need to be configured, the base for the qr codes and the default when opening. make sure there is a __trailing /__!.

+The later maybe empty but contains the default value for url

 ## DB – setup
 The main table for code/url translation